-We have a nominating and corporate governance committee, consisting of Ms. Garvey, who serves as chairperson, Mr. Zaslav and Mr. Affeldt.
-The purpose of our nominating and corporate governance committee is to assist our Board in discharging its responsibilities relating to (1) identifying individuals qualified to become new Board members, consistent with criteria approved by the Board, (2) reviewing the qualifications of incumbent directors to determine whether to recommend them for reelection and selecting, or recommending that the Board select, the director nominees for the next annual meeting of stockholders, (3) identifying Board members qualified to fill vacancies on any Board committee and recommending that the Board appoint the identified member or members to the applicable committee, (4) reviewing and recommending to the Board corporate governance principles applicable to us, (5) overseeing the evaluation of the Board and management and (6) handling such other matters that are specifically delegated to the committee by the Board from time to time.
+Our nominating and corporate governance committee consists of Ms. Garvey, who serves as chairperson, Mr. Love and Mr. Affeldt.

+The purpose of our nominating and corporate governance committee is to assist our Board in discharging its responsibilities relating to:

+- identifying individuals qualified to become new Board members, consistent with criteria approved by the Board, - reviewing the qualifications of incumbent directors to determine whether to recommend them for reelection and selecting, or recommending that the Board select, the director nominees for the next annual meeting of stockholders, - identifying Board members qualified to fill vacancies on any Board committee and recommending that the Board appoint the identified member or members to the applicable committee, - · reviewing and recommending to the Board corporate governance principles applicable to us, - · overseeing the evaluation of the Board and management and - · handling such other matters that are specifically delegated to the committee by the Board from time to time.